 “Detection depends on where your monitoring points are set up and what type of measurements you’re taking at those monitoring points,” says Kulbakas.
 “If you’re not monitoring the right thing, at the right place, at the right time, you won’t catch the problem.”

-SSIMWAVE strives towards leveling and standardizing the challenge of video service workflow assurance.
+SSIMWAVE strives towards levelling and standardizing the challenge of video service workflow assurance.
 To that end, SSIMWAVE enables organizations to deploy end-to-end workflow monitoring solutions.
-Probes are deployed at specific junctures of the delivery chain, with a quality score available at each stage.
+Probes are deployed at specific junctures of the delivery chain, with a Viewer Score available at each stage.
 If the score reads 95 (out of 100) at the first monitoring point, but drops to, say, 75 at the second, it’s clear a problem is emerging between those two points.
 That allows our hockey broadcast director in the scenario painted above to quickly narrow in on the trouble and put a fix in place.

 “You need to be able to say very quickly: ‘Here is my delineation point,’” says Kulbakas. “‘I know for a fact I’m picking up the issue here, which means [the problem is] happening upstream from that point.’